-Though little information was ever recorded about the post, on traveler who stopped there in September, 1865, wrote to his wife, giving this description:
+Though little information was ever recorded about the post, one traveler who stopped there in September 1865 wrote to his wife, giving this description:

-I suppose the aristocracy reside in them which have the glass.
+I suppose the aristocracy resides in them, which have the glass.
 It is a military post.
 There are soldiers established here.
-There is but very few log shacks perhaps eight or ten in all and a cat could go in and out of them between the logs.
-There is a row of caves along the river bank in which the soldiers burrow in winter.
-You can look away & see nothing but high stony hills and valleys… This country should be left to the Indians and wild beasts and such is pretty much the case.”
+There is but very few log shacks, perhaps eight or ten in all, and a cat could go in and out of them between the logs.
+There is a row of caves along the riverbank in which the soldiers burrow in winter.
+You can look away & see nothing but high stony hills and valleys… This country should be left to the Indians and wild beasts, and such is pretty much the case.”

-On at least two occasions, Indians directly attacked Fort Ellsworth, once shortly after the fort after the fort was established, they drove off about 50 horses and five mules.
-The second attack happened the next summer in June, 1865, but little is known about it.
+On at least two occasions, Indians directly attacked Fort Ellsworth.
+Once shortly after the fort was established, they drove off about 50 horses and five mules.
+The second attack happened the following summer, in June 1865, but little is known about it.

-In 1865, the fort also acquired a stage station for the Butterfield Stage Line which traveled along the Smoky Hill Trail between Atchison, Kansas and Denver, Colorado.
-But the stage coaches were often in danger from the Indians, who often waylaid them, killing a number of drivers.
-The soldiers spent much of their time escorting the stage through the perilous area.
+In 1865, the fort acquired a stage station for the Butterfield Overland Despatch Stage Line, traveling along the Smoky Hill Trail between Atchison, Kansas, and Denver, Colorado.
+But the stagecoaches were often in danger from the Indians, who often waylaid them, killing several drivers.
+The soldiers spent much time escorting stagecoaches through the dangerous area.

 In 1866, the fort was renamed Fort Harker in honor of General Charles Garrison Harker, who died in combat during the Civil War.
-The following year the fort was relocated one mile to the northeast closer to the Union Pacific Railroad terminus.
-The buildings of the old fort were torn down.
-The railroad was completed in July, 1867 and Fort Harker soon became a major supply post for forts farther west as well as a number of military campaigns to subdue the Indians.
+The following year, the fort was relocated one mile to the northeast, closer to the Union Pacific Railroad terminus, and the old fort buildings were torn down.
+The railroad was completed in July 1867, and Fort Harker soon became a central supply post for forts farther west and several military campaigns to subdue the Indians.

 The Indians increased their resistance, but this would not be the worst of the depredations at Fort Harker.
-No sooner was the new fort completed when a Cholera epidemic broke out.
-From June to December of 1867, more than 800 cases were reported, resulting in the deaths of more than 50 people, both civilians and soldiers alike.
+No sooner was the new fort completed than a cholera epidemic broke out.
+From June to December of 1867, more than 800 cases were reported, resulting in the deaths of more than 50 civilians and soldiers.

-Regardless of the disease running rampant through the post, Fort Harker became the starting point and major base of Major General Winfield S. Hancock’s 1,400-man expedition of 1867 that sought to intimidate the Cheyenne and other Kansas tribes.
-Burning villages and pursuing the Indians relentlessly, his efforts never resulted in a major engagement, but rather, simply served to inflame the Indians, who often led the soldiers on wild “goose-chases” across the sea of grassland.
+Regardless of the disease running rampant through the post, Fort Harker became the starting point and significant base of Major General Winfield S. Hancock’s 1,400-man expedition of 1867 that sought to intimidate the Cheyenne and other Kansas tribes.
+Burning villages and pursuing the Indians relentlessly, his efforts never resulted in a significant engagement.
+Instead, it inflamed the Indians, who often led the soldiers on wild “goose chases” across the sea of grassland.
 The Indians retaliated by attacking wagon trains even more.

-While the officers and commanders were making the plans for military campaigns, the soldiers were often spending their time in the nearby lawless town of Ellsworth, where the cattle trade was making the flourishing settlement one of the most wicked in Kansas.
+While the officers and commanders were planning military campaigns, the soldiers often spent their time in the nearby lawless town of Ellsworth, where the cattle trade made the flourishing settlement one of the most wicked in Kansas.

 By 1871, Fort Harker had declined in importance in the Indian Wars as the natives had been driven westward.
-In March and April of 1872, the majority of troops were moved southwest to Fort Union, New Mexico.
-The base was completely abandoned by October 5, 1872.
+In March and April 1872, most troops were moved southwest to Fort Union, New Mexico.
+The base was entirely abandoned by October 5, 1872.

-Today, three of the original buildings are now part of the Fort Harker Musuem, run by the Ellsworth County Historical Society.
+Today, three original buildings are part of the Fort Harker Museum, run by the Ellsworth County Historical Society.
 The complex includes the original guardhouse, junior officer’s quarters, and the old railroad depot.
 Other buildings once used by commanding officers have been modernized and are now utilized as private residences.